 Honestly I completely feel for you, teachers are really good at putting pressure on students when it is really unnecessary and more counter productive than useful!
 I would obviously try to get all of your homework done but if you do feel like it is too much, then don’t feel ashamed to talk to your teachers.
 If you feel like this, the chances are other people feel like it to.
-The teacher maybe just made and honest mistake and didn’t realise how much work there was or how difficult it was.
 Keep communicating with your teachers but equally communicate with your classmates.
 Group chat are so useful in situations like this, as not only can you all moan together but you can also help each other with summer homework.
 Sometimes in our classes we used to take 2 questions each from the worksheet and it got the homework done 10x as quick!

 What are your stationery essentials?

-I loved this question as I am such a stationery addict and I love buying/using new products.
+I loved this question for the back to school Q&A as I am such a stationery addict and I love buying/using new products.
 I would say that my essentials are:

 A good planner (I love my bullet journal but whatever works for you)